xebia/cypress-training/docs/4-isolation.md

 ## Exercise: Standard responses

-The server takes multiple arguments.
+The intercept takes multiple arguments.
 With these arguments you can control the basic response of the mock server.
-This default behavior is overwritten with information the server receives from `cy.route()`.

 Adding to the test that you've created in the previous step: